alfonsobries/vue-tailwind-docs/content/dialog.md

 Add the Dialog in your template as any Vue component if you want to have more control over the content of the dialog.

-For example, it allows you to use any custom HTML and reactive content by using the slots and interact with it by using the built-in functions like `this.$dialog.show('named-dialog')` similar to the way you interact with the Modal.
+For example, it allows you to use any custom HTML and reactive content by using the slots and interact with it by using the built-in functions like `this.$dialog.show('named-dialog')` similar to the way you interact with the Dialog.
 This is especially useful for forms.

 ```html
 <!-- Note that the visual style of the example comes from a custom theme made for this docs -->